microchip-pic-avr-examples/avr128da48-adc-ac-voltage-measurement-mplab/README.md

 ## Conclusion :

 The demo provides an example of differential ADC application using the 12-bit ADC peripheral on the new AVR-DA family.
-For more details about the peripheral’s configuration refer Appendix Atmel START Project creation.
+For more details about the peripheral’s configuration refer Appendix MCC Project Configuration section.

-## Appendix: MPLAB X MCC Project creation
+## Appendix: MCC Project Configuration

-Configure ADC, RTC, VREF and USART peripherals through Microchip Code Configurator (MCC) and generate MPLAB project.
+Configure ADC, RTC, VREF and USART peripherals through Microchip Code Configurator (MCC) v4.1.0 and generate MPLAB project.
 ### Steps for creating a new project
 1. Open **MPLAB X IDE** latest version.
 2. Go to **File---> New Project** (click).